-At this stage, our efforts are directed towards developing our approach and understanding of how modern slavery risks may be present in our operations and supply chain.
-We are not yet able to fully assess the effectiveness of measures we have undertaken, however as our processes improve we intend to agree on the key metrics required to ensure we can more comprehensively review and evaluate the effectiveness of our actions.
+At this stage, our efforts are directed towards maturing our approach and understanding of how modern slavery risks may be present in our operations and supply chain.
+Whilst we have not identified or had any reports of specific modern slavery risks, it is understood that we must continue to fully assess the effectiveness of measures we have undertaken, improve our processes and agree on the key metrics required to ensure we can more comprehensively review and evaluate the effectiveness of our actions.